 Carthage had massive, 37 km long fortification walls, which included also an agricultural area – Megara.
 There are few if any cities in the world with similar lengths of fortification walls.
 Especially impressive were walls over the isthmus which were never penetrated.
 Walls were destroyed by Romans, some smaller parts of the walls have been excavated near the sea.

 Roman heritage of the city has been partly preserved – here are found ruins of forum, theatre, baths, Zaghouan aqueduct with massive cisterns, diverse temples and ruins of other buildings.

 Not too much remains of Roman theatre which could accomodate 5,000 spectators.
 Even larger was amphitheatre with a capacity of 30,000 spectators – its ruins were plundered after the Arab conquest.
 Better preserved are Antonine Baths – once splending building which was constructed in AD 145 – 165 in area which suffered from great fire.

 Encroachment of urban sprawl puts some danger on the remaining values of ancient Carthage.
 History goes on and ancient Carthage is getting a new cultural layer.

-Although Tunisia is smaller than its neighbouring countries, it has a great history, country is very rich with archaeological landmarks.
-Highlights of Tunisia are ruins of Punic, Roman and Byzantine cities as well as medieval cities and towns.
+Although Tunisia is smaller than its neighboring countries, it has a great history, the country is very rich in archaeological landmarks.
+Highlights of Tunisia are ruins of Punic, Roman, and Byzantine cities as well as medieval cities and towns.

 Drawing on a wealth of new research, archaeologist, historian, and master storyteller Richard Miles resurrects the civilization that ancient Rome struggled so mightily to expunge.
 This monumental work charts the entirety of Carthage’s history, from its origins among the Phoenician settlements of Lebanon to its apotheosis as a Mediterranean empire whose epic land-and-sea clash with Rome made a legend of Hannibal and shaped the course of Western history.